 - Small bucket

 Hair and build-up can easily get wrapped around the pop-up stopper and cause the bathroom sink to drain slowly or stop up completely.
 Remove the pop-up stopper by disconnecting it from under the sink.
 Then pull it out from the top of the sink.
 Clean the stopper and re-install it to see if this cleared your clog.
 If not, go on to the next step.

 Check the Trap

-Next, disconnect the bathroom sink drain trap and make sure it is clear.
-There are two nuts holding the trap in place.
+Disconnect the bathroom sink drain trap and make sure it is clear.
+Two nuts are holding the trap in place.
 Unscrew both nuts and pull the trap straight down to remove it.
-Consider putting a container under the bathroom sink drain to catch any water that spills as you remove the trap.
+Put a small bucket under the bathroom sink drain to catch any water that spills as you remove the trap.

 Check the Trap Arm

 If nothing was obstructing the flow of water in the pop-up or the drain trap, then the last place to look before using a snake is the trap arm.
 Sometimes the trap arm is glued into place, but the majority are fastened with a nut that sits in the back toward the wall.